Fillers: Questions to Ask Before Choosing an Injector

 Start with the basics.
 What does the process actually look like from start to finish?
 Knowing the sequence tends to reduce anxiety more than anything else.

 Preparation matters too.
-Certain habits - like alcohol intake or supplements - can affect bruising.
+Certain habits, like alcohol intake or certain supplements, can affect bruising.
 It's a small detail, but it adds up.

 Timing is another one.
 When will you actually see the final result?
 It's rarely immediate.
 There's always a settling period.